orionwc/StringSketcher/README.md

 2. Update the code for the Arduino by pasting in coordinates in the output format supported by Part (1)

 ## Part 1 - Generate Coordinates
+*Note: If you just want to try out the included demo patterns, jump ahead to Part 2.*

 The website is available at: https://orionwc.github.io/Image2Sand/

 ### Steps: